PrincetonUniversity/PGscen/README.md

 In particular, this package includes four command line tools: `pgscen-load`, `pgscen-wind`, `pgscen-solar`, and `pgscen-load-solar`, each of which create scenarios for the given asset type.
 While the first three consider load, wind, and solar assets separately, `pgscen-load-solar` models load and solar assets jointly to account for the fact that both are influenced by the same factors, and especially the weather.
+You can also use the `pgscen` command, which generates all three of load, wind, and solar scenarios at the same time.

-The interface for all four of these tools is the same, with two required arguments:
+The basic interface for all five of these tools is the same, with two required arguments:
  - `start`: The starting date for scenario generation, given in YYYY-MM-DD format.
+Currently supported dates (all inclusive) are:
+   - 2017-01-03 to 2018-12-31 for load scenarios
+   - 2018-01-01 to 2018-12-30 for wind scenarios
-Currently supported dates are 2017-01-03 to 2018-12-30 for load, load-solar, and solar scenarios, and 2018-01-01 to 2018-12-30 for wind scenarios, all inclusive.
+   - 2017-01-04 to 2018-12-30 for solar scenarios, except for 2017-12-31 and 2018-01-01
+   - 2017-01-05 to 2018-12-30 for load-solar scenarios, except for 2017-12-31 and 2018-01-01
  - `days`: The number of days to create scenarios for.
-Note that the implied date range must also fall in the intervals listed above for `start`.
+Note that the implied date range must also fall within the intervals listed above for `start`.

+Unlike the other tools, `pgscen` takes the optional `--joint` argument, in which case it will generate load and solar scenarios jointly instead of the default behaviour of modeling them separately.

-These tools also take the following optional arguments:
+These tools also all take the following optional arguments:
  - `--out-dir` (`-o`): Where to store generated scenarios.
 By default, output files are stored in the `PGscen/data` subdirectory of where this repository was cloned.
  - `--scenario-count` (`-n`): How many scenarios to generate.
 By default, 1000 are created.
  - `--verbose`: Whether to print messages on the state of the scenario generator.
 Use `-v`, `-vv` for escalating levels of verbosity.
+ - `--pickle` (`-p`): Instead of writing a separate .csv file for each asset's daily scenarios, save the generated scenarios for all assets for each day as a single Python pickle file
  - `--test`: Run scenario generation using cached subsets of the ERCOT/NREL datasets to test if installation was carried out correctly.